The seasons seem to change rather sharply around here. Not so much a transition, as a complete 180..

 Not wanting to soon be outdone by mother nature’s beautiful colours, I decided I should do some work with the plants in our kitchen, as well as the big wooden planters outside.
 I wanted to make sure that once the frost hit, I had laid the groundwork for an easy transition to winter so that the ground would be fertile and useable next spring.
 I turned around the soil in the big planters, cleared-out any flowers that wouldn’t be growing back next spring, and removed any toys Bruce might have “placed there for safe keeping.”

-With all the change afoot, I thought a seasonal wreath would be in order!
+With all the change afoot, I thought a seasonal fall wreath would be in order!
 Because wreaths! wreaths I tell you!

 I didn’t want to buy one of the many options I’d come across at Walmart, Homesense, or other.
 Although gorgeous and fairly well made, I enjoy crafting, and choosing one style was simply too much to ask of me!

 I went with supplies I purchased at Walmart (crafting and sale section) for about 20$ and assembled it on sunday.